TylerAdamMartinez/SIG-Dashboard-Application/README.md

 <img alt="GitHub code size in bytes" src="https://img.shields.io/github/languages/code-size/tyleradammartinez/SIG-Dashboard-Application" />
 </p>

-This repository contains the code base for the SIG application that Logan's 2021 Team ( [Tyler Adam Martinez](https://github.com/TylerAdamMartinez "Tyler's Amazing Github profile") and [Svenn Mivedor](https://github.com/svennm "Svenn's Even better Github profile") ) created.<br> The program was designed for junior analysts in the SIG junior analyst program.
+This repository contains the code base for the SIG Dashboard Application that Logan's 2021 Team ( <a alt="Svenn Mivedor's Github profile" href="https://github.com/svennm">Svenn Mivedor</a>, and <a alt="Tyler Adam Martinez Github profile" href="https://github.com/TylerAdamMartinez">I</a> ) created that takes any stock and/or cryptocurrency ticker symbol and will give you back historical statically data about the inputed ticker symbol across any length of time of your choosing.
+The program was designed for our peers in the SIG junior analyst program.

 ### Ideal for Future Development by future SIG junior analysts